UXARRAY/uxarray/docs/contributing.rst

 reader to other more comprehensive resources for detailed information about it (such as GitHub's this
-`Getting Started with Github <https://docs.github.com/en/get-started>`_ guide), but we will provide great details about how to configure a GitHub development environment for UXarray development and how to contribute.
+`Getting Started with Github <https://docs.github.com/en/get-started>`_ guide), but we will provide significant details about how to configure a GitHub development environment for UXarray development and how to contribute.

 2.1.
 Getting started with GitHub and Git
 ----------------------------------------